Thai Cucumber and Shrimp Salad (Light, Zesty & Refreshingly Crisp)

 - 3 min read

-This Thai Cucumber and Shrimp Salad is crisp, refreshing, and bursting with bold flavor.
-Juicy shrimp are lightly seasoned and tossed with crunchy cucumber, fresh cilantro, and a vibrant lime-fish sauce dressing that balances sweet, salty, tangy, and just a touch of heat.
-It’s light but satisfying thanks to the protein-rich shrimp and hydrating vegetables.
+This Thai Cucumber and Shrimp Salad is cool, crisp, and packed with bright Southeast Asian-inspired flavor.
+Tender shrimp are tossed with crunchy cucumbers, fresh herbs, and a vibrant lime dressing that balances sweet, salty, tangy, and gently spicy notes in every bite.
+The result is a refreshing salad that feels light yet satisfying thanks to plenty of protein and fresh vegetables.

-It fits beautifully into an Asian-inspired comfort food rotation alongside Garlic Soy Noodles, Sweet Chili Shrimp, or Vegetarian Fried Rice.
+Perfect for warm-weather lunches, easy weeknight dinners, or meal prep, this salad comes together in about 20 minutes and delivers restaurant-quality flavor with minimal effort.
+If you enjoy fresh Asian-inspired meals, pair it with Garlic Soy Noodles, Sweet Chili Shrimp, or Vegetarian Fried Rice.
 Serve it as a bright main dish, a side for grilled meats, or as part of a fresh summer dinner spread.

 Why You'll Love This